We're Already Getting So Much More Beyoncé In 2021, Thank God

-Despite Lockdown Number Three, the year 2021 is already shaping up to be a step up from the apocalyptic one we have just narrowly escaped — let's hear it for increased coronavirus vaccinations and erm, Harry Styles maybe dating Olivia Wilde?!
+The year 2021 is already shaping up to be a step up from the apocalyptic one we have just narrowly escaped — let's hear it for increased coronavirus vaccinations and Matt James’ run as the first Black Bachelor!
 But maybe the most exciting thing about this year is the fact that we might be looking at another year of real Beyoncé activity.
 Beyhive, you ready?

 After being on hiatus for months after inspiring the world with Black is King, Beyoncé popped up within the first days of 2021 to give fans a glimpse into what life was like for her last year.
 The four-minute clip was composed of personal moments from the Carter-Knowles home, showing precious moments from the billionaire family’s 2020.
 Just like most of us, Beyoncé, Jay-Z, and their kids spent much of the year under lockdown because COVID-19, but unlike most of us they are ridiculously rich, so their quarantine was...different.
 In the video, she and her kids kick back, riding golf carts around the property and recording music — as one does in their home.